zakaryaebennani/Data_science/README.md

-# Data_science
-all courses certificate projects related to Data_science.
+all courses' certificates and projects related to Data_science.